NGKlaure/javaprog/README.md

 # java  program to partially manage a golf league.
-It will allow adding and removing players, keep track of scores, and compute handicaps.
-You will make six class files: GolfLeagueMember.java, RegularMember.java, SeniorMember.java, YouthMember.java, GolfLeague.java, and Prog2.java.